 As a result of the considered and time-consuming nature of these old techniques, they are far removed from the immediacy of digital photography.

 The person posing for the photo must stay still for up to 30 seconds for the picture to work.
 Jones also explains that it is expensive to purchase the original camera lenses that award a slightly ethereal appearance to the outer edges of the pictures.

 Despite the effort and expense, Jones says he will continue to use the old techniques and learn more about Victorian photography.

 If (unlike Richard) you'd like to improve your own digital (or even film) photography.
-Our photography DVD is tailor made for your needs and interest.
+Our Masterclass in Photography is tailor made for your needs and interest.
 And our photography course downloads are great for beginners and budding wedding photographers too.